Shweta-Roshia/SRIP-2026-Earth-Observation/README.md

 The goal is to construct a complete pipeline that:

-1. Creates a spatial grid over the region
+1. Creates a spatial grid over the Delhi-NCR region
 2. Filters satellite images located inside the study region
 3. Extracts land-cover patches from the raster dataset
 4. Assigns labels based on dominant land-cover class